HOLYMDZ/naniconvert/README.md

 # naniconvert
 A simple tool for NANINOVEL localization.
+Use PyInstaller first so you don't need to type *python* every time.

 # Requirements
 - [googletrans](https://pypi.org/project/googletrans/)==4.0.0rc1